cscareerhub/daily-bot/README.md

 ### Showing a Question
 In the given channel (`daily-coding-challenge` by default), enter `>q` or `>show_question` to get the corresponding question.
 This will automatically update on a daily basis.

+If you provide a number index after command e.g `>q 4` it will show the question with the xth index (in this case it will be the 4th).
+To find the index of the questions, list through them in ```>lq``` as is explained in Index found by [listing questions](README.md#Listing Questions)..

 ### Listing Questions
 ```>lq``` will list the first _10_ questions that were input into the database.